misterpotts/fabricate/README.md

 # FAQ

-> Why don't I see Fabricate in the official [list of modules](https://foundryvtt.com/packages/modules)?
+> Why don't I see Fabricate in the official [list of modules](https://foundryvtt.com/packages/modules).

 Because it's not finished, and therefore not released yet.

+> How do I install Fabricate?

+Follow the official guide on [Installing New modules](https://foundryvtt.com/article/modules/).
+You can use the manifest URL from the top level `module.json` file in the [latest release](https://github.com/misterpotts/fabricate/releases/latest) when "_Installing via Manifest URL_".
+Alternatively, you can download the `module.zip` archive from the [latest release](https://github.com/misterpotts/fabricate/releases/latest) when "_Installing Modules Manually_".

 > When will Fabricate be released?